isanjiiv/isanjiiv.github.io/README.md

 ---

-## 👨‍💻 About Me
+## 👨‍💻 Professional Summary

-I am **Sanjeev Kumar**, an experienced **IT Engineer and System Administrator** based in **Noida, India**.
+I am **Sanjeev Kumar**, an experienced **IT Engineer and System Administrator** based in **Noida, India**, with hands-on expertise in **Windows Server, Networking, Cloud Computing, Firewall Security, and Enterprise IT Support**.

-I specialize in **Windows Server Administration, Networking, Cloud Platforms, Firewall Security, and IT Infrastructure Support**.
+I specialize in building **secure, reliable, and scalable IT infrastructure** while ensuring smooth day-to-day IT operations for organizations.

-This portfolio showcases my **skills, certifications, projects, and professional experience** in a clean and performance-optimized format.

 ---